...

 Principle of Spring

 Let’s start with something about spring.
-Spring is a device that stores energy when there is an application of force (from a load) and releases the energy after the load removal.
-Under normal conditions, irrespective of the types of springs used in a product, the spring will return to its original shape upon load removal.
+A spring stores energy when force is applied and releases it once the force is removed.
+Typically, regardless of the type, a spring returns to its original shape upon load removal.

 Mathematically Hooke’s Law is expressed as F= -kX,